-As described above under "Paducah Gaseous Diffusion Plant," we believe it will be difficult to continue enrichment operations at the Paducah GDP beyond the one-year term of the depleted uranium enrichment arrangement and are working with DOE to plan for the transition of the Paducah GDP.
-The current lease for the Paducah GDP expires in 2016.
-However, under the terms of the lease, we can terminate the lease prior to expiration upon two year's prior notice.
-We can also de-lease portions of the property under lease to meet our changing requirements upon 60 days prior notice with DOE's consent, which cannot be unreasonably withheld.
+As described above under "Paducah Gaseous Diffusion Plant," we believe it will be difficult to continue enrichment at the Paducah GDP beyond the one-year term of the depleted uranium enrichment arrangement and are working with DOE to plan for the transition of the Paducah GDP.
+Under the terms of the lease, we can terminate the lease prior to June 2016 upon two years' notice.
+Also, as our needs change, we can de-lease portions of the property under lease upon 60 days' notice with DOE's consent, which cannot be unreasonably withheld.
+Once we cease enrichment at the Paducah GDP, for a period of time we will still need to lease certain areas used for ongoing operations such as shipping and handling, inventory management and site services.
+Therefore several potential de-lease scenarios are being considered and discussed with DOE.